jiwom/jingo/README.md

 #### jingo
-This game aims to provide entertainment to users.
+This game is designed to bring fun and excitement to its players by combining chance, strategy, and anticipation.

-Below are the rules for this game:

-When a player has placed 5 markers in a row, either horizontally, vertically or diagonally, the player calls out "Bingo!".
+Game Rules:

+1. Each player works toward forming a winning pattern on their game card.
+The goal is to align five markers in a row — this can be horizontally, vertically, or diagonally across the card.

+2. Once a player successfully creates this sequence, they must immediately call out “Bingo!” to announce their win.

-When a player calls out "Bingo!", the Caller checks the player's card against the master tally card to make certain that the letters and numbers marked, have been called.
+3. When “Bingo!” is declared, the Caller (the game’s moderator) verifies the claim.
+The Caller carefully checks the player’s marked card against the master tally card, ensuring that every number and letter the player marked has indeed been called during the game.

+4. If the card is confirmed as accurate, the player is officially declared the winner.
+If not, the game continues until another player achieves a valid Bingo.